-There are three types of costs that are tracked.
+There are several types of costs that are tracked.

 - Execution Cost

-- Storage Cost
+- Compile Cost

 - File Access Cost

+- File Cost at Rest

-- NOTE: All cost values calculated and displayed are approximate.
+- NOTE: While reporting accuracy has significantly improved, all cost values calculated and displayed remain approximate.
 There are many variables that can result in inaccuracies.
 These cost values are only intended to be used as a guide.